-MISS SANSOM
+MISS MAYNARD

-451. CHILD GUIDANCE.
+451. CHILD DEVELOPMENT.

-A study of the mental, social, and emotional development of young children.
+A study of the mental, social, and economical development of young children.
 Includes the study of the health habits and environmental factors as they relate to growth and development.
 For home economics majors; also a service course for non-majors.
 Three lecture and two laboratory periods.
 (Including Nursery School observation and participation.)